archernar/cuu/README.md

 userlist-json                        -a         User list in json format usermenu                             -a         Menu driven user information

+Password Commands
+passwordchange                       -a -u -p   Change a users password passwordscram                        -a -u      Make a users password unkown (scram)

+AccessKey Commands
+accesskeycreate                      -a         Create access keys for user accesskeyreplace                     -a         Delete and replace access keys accesskeysdelete                     -a         Delete all access keys attached to user accesskeyslist                       -a         List a users access keys

 Policy Commands
 policybyarn-add                      -a -u -t   Attach policy to user by ARN policybyarn-remove                   -a -u -t   Detach policy from user by ARN